Discourse 7: The Third Chapter Concludes – The Knower of Reality

 When anything takes place or an event occurs anywhere in the world, the tattvavit knows that it occurs everywhere.
-Modern science and physics tell us that events do not take place in space.
+Modern physics tells us that events do not take place in space.
 If they do not take place in space, where else do they take place?
 They take place not in time, not in space.
 That means to say, an event that occurs historically in this world—so-called historically from our point of view—does not take place in one particular part of the world.
 It is an agitation taking place in the whole world but manifest only in some part, like an ulcer or a boil.
 It may be a volcano or an epidemic or a war taking place in some part of the world, but it is engendered by the agitation of the total organism of the world.

-Physical science has now gone to the extent of realising that there is a continuum which is the ultimate reality of the universe.
-It is not physical or solid in its nature because solids can be converted into liquids, liquids can be converted into gases, gases can be converted into pure energy, and energy is not located in any particular place.
-Energy is not a localised movement; it is a continuum that is non-spatial and non-temporal – a subject in modern physics which takes us practically to the conclusions of the Upanishads and the Bhagavadgita that all action is a cosmic action.
+Physics has now gone to the extent of realising that there is a continuum which is the ultimate reality of the universe, and it is not physical or solid in its nature.
+Solids can be converted into liquids, liquids can be converted into gases, gases can be converted into pure energy, and energy is not located in any particular place.
+Energy is not a localised movement; it is a continuum that is non-spatial and non-temporal.
+This is a subject in modern physics which practically takes us to the conclusions of the Upanishads and the Bhagavadgita that all action is a cosmic action.

 Hanuman got very angry in Lanka.
 Sita’s predicament roused his anger to such an extent that he thought, “I should go from here only after teaching a lesson to Ravana.”
 His mission was only to find Sita and tell Rama where she was; he was not entrusted with any other work.
 But this ambassador went beyond his empowered authority as an ambassador.
 He said, “It is best for an ambassador to do something more than what he is instructed, in the interest of the government.
 They have not told me to do that, but in their interest I will do it.”
 So he rose up into a mountainous shape, and we know what he did.
 He destroyed the whole of Lanka by setting fire to it.
 Afterwards he cooled down a bit.
 He began to feel, “What a wretched act I have done!
 Anger is the worst of enemies.
 How is it that I got into a rage of this kind and set fire everywhere, not thinking that perhaps Sita may also be burned?
 If this has happened, I shall not go back to Rama.
 I shall stay here itself, do prayopavesha and end my life.”

 He is a hero who, knowing that fire-like anger is rising up, subdues it with the power of the will.
 Such a person is a hero, and not merely one who carries a weapon in his hand.
-Kama and krodha are the worst of enemies, and are the hindrances in the spiritual advancement of the spirit, because the violation of the very consciousness of Universality is the main activity of the sense organs that work on the basis of kama and krodha, desire and anger.
+Kama and krodha are the worst of enemies.
+They are hindrances in the spiritual advancement of the spirit because their main activity is to violate the very consciousness of universality through the sense organs that work on the basis of kama and krodha, desire and anger.
 How are we going to subdue these forces?

 So is the instruction of Bhagavan Sri Krishna in the manner of controlling these impulses of kama and krodha.
 We can go gradually from the lower level of restraint to the higher level, or we can touch the top and put the whole force down with one action.
 The stereotyped, procedural method is to apply the lower methods of restraint and gradually go up to the higher methods of restraint.
 A person who is subject to intense passions and anger may do well to fast one day in a week.
 Or if he is more sincere and honest, he may miss a meal every day because then his impulses will know that if they start creating too much havoc, they will miss a meal, so they will be cautious in manifesting themselves.
 Restrain yourself through habits of food.
 Have only a sattvic diet, and not rajasic and tamasic diets.
 Fast one day in a week, or miss a meal every day.
 That is one method.

-The third is the study of spiritual books such as the Bhagavata, Bhagavadgita, Upanishads, etc. This should be done every day, in the early morning, so that when you wake up in the morning it is with the noble thoughts of Vyasa or Valmiki or Bhagavan Sri Krishna or Jesus Christ or whoever it is.
+The third is the study of spiritual books such as the Bhagavata, the Bhagavadgita, the Upanishads, etc. This should be done every day, in the early morning, so that you start the day with the noble thoughts of Vyasa or Valmiki or Bhagavan Sri Krishna or Jesus Christ or whoever it is.
 The intense nobility and the profundity of these spiritual teachings which have gone into your mind due to your svadhyaya in the morning will, to some extent, restrain your behaviour throughout the day.

-Indrayani parany ahur indriyebhyah param manah, manasas tu para buddhir yo buddheh paratas tu sah (3.42); evam buddheh param buddhva samstabhyatmanam atmana, jahi satrum mahabaho kamarupam durasadam (3.43).
-These last verses of the Gita are like medicine – a prescription by a doctor which you may repeat every day.
+These last verses of the Third Chapter are like medicine, a prescription by a doctor, which you may repeat every day.
 The indriyas are strong, no doubt, but the sense organs being strong does not mean that they are the only authorities in the world.
 The mind is stronger than the sense organs.
 The intellect, or the higher reason, is stronger than the instinctive mind.
 Higher than the reason is the strength of this Universal Spirit, which you really are.
-So try to root yourself gradually by the process of self-analysis through which you realise the inter-connection of all things, on account of which particular love and hatred cannot be sanctioned in this world.
+So try to root yourself gradually by the process of self-analysis, through which you realise the interconnection of all things, on account of which particular love and hatred cannot be sanctioned in this world.
 There cannot be desire for something or hatred for something.
-Kama and krodha can be subjugated in this way also by a direct push that you give from the top, from the Atman that is Universal.
-When the order from the Universal Atman is communicated to the buddhi, it communicates that order into the mind, and the mind communicates the order to the sense organs and puts a check on their activities.
+Kama and krodha can be subjugated in this way by a direct push that you give from the top, from the Atman that is universal.
+When the order from the universal Atman is communicated to the buddhi, it communicates that order into the mind, and the mind communicates the order to the sense organs, and puts a check on their activities.
 Kama and krodha cease.
 This is how you may control these hindrances to spiritual practice.
 So concludes the Third Chapter of the Bhagavadgita.